Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: Abstract

 \section{Abstract}

-Previous generations of cellular communication, such as 5G, have been designed with the objective of improving key performance indicators (KPIs) such as throughput, latency, etc. However, to meet the evolving KPI demands as well as the ambitious sustainability targets for the ICT industry, 6G will need to be designed differently.
-Concretely, 6G will need to consider both the performance and sustainability targets for the various use cases it will serve.
-Moreover, like previous generations, 6G will have various candidate technological enablers, making the design space of the system even more complex.
-Furthermore, given the subjective nature of the sustainability indicators, in particular social sustainability, there is a significant gap in literature on how technical enablers and 6G System design can be linked to them.
+Previous generations of cellular communication, such as 5G, have been designed with the objective of improving key performance indicators (KPIs) such as throughput, latency, etc. However, to meet the evolving KPI demands and the ambitious sustainability targets for the Information and Communication Technology (ICT) industry, 6G will need to be designed differently.
+6G will need to consider both the performance and sustainability targets for the various use cases it will serve.
+In addition, 6G will have various candidate technological enablers, making the design space of the system even more complex.
+Furthermore, due to the subjective nature of sustainability indicators, especially social sustainability, the literature still lacks clear methods to link them with technical enablers and 6G system design.
 Hence, in this article a novel method for 6G end-to-end (E2E) system design based on Knowledge graphs (KG) has been introduced.
 It considers as its input: the use case KPIs, use case sustainability requirements expressed as Key Values (KV) and KV Indicators (KVIs), the ability of the technological enablers to satisfy these KPIs and KVIs, the 6G system design principles defined in Hexa-X-II project, the maturity of a technological enabler and the dependencies between the various enablers.
-As part of the KG method, a novel approach for determining the key values a technological enabler addresses, has also been introduced.
+The KG method also introduces a novel approach for determining the key values addressed by a technological enabler.
 The effectiveness of the KG method was demonstrated by its application in designing the 6G E2E system for the cooperating mobile robot use case defined in the Hexa-X-II project, where 82 enablers were selected.
 Lastly, results from proof-of-concept demonstrations for a subset of the selected enablers have also been provided, which reinforce the efficacy of the KG method for designing a sustainable 6G system.